 Money 101 - PFP 101

 Need a one credit hour class?
 Money 101 (PFP 101) provides an introduction to resources and tools available to assist students in developing beginning personal finance skills that will assist them throughout their lifetime.
 Application exercises will allow students to apply personal finance knowledge in solving real-life problems.
 No textbook is required and class dates vary by term.
 This class is offered online through K-State's Global Campus.
 Contact K-State Global Campus for course questions at 785-532-5575, 1-800-622-2KSU (2578) or firstname.lastname@example.org.

+Want to learn more through a three credit hour course?
 Learn how to create a budget, check your credit, buy a car or house, what type of insurance you need, how to invest money, how much money you will need to retire, and many more practical financial topics.
 This class if offered by expert faculty in the K-State College of Human Ecology's Personal Financial Planning unit.
 Check the K-State catalog for current section times and dates.
 Note: one section of this class is reserved for freshmen and sophomores only.

 GradSense.org was created to help graduate and other students learn how to successfully manage their finances and educational costs by the Council of Graduate Schools, funded by a grant from TIAA-CREF, a leading financial services organization with a long history of serving those in the academic, research, medical and cultural fields, as part of a three-year project to enhance the financial literacy of graduate and undergraduate students.
 Through a competitive proposal process involving an independent selection committee, 15 institutions were selected, including Kansas State University, to participate in the project as funded research partners.